 The will of Colonel Edward Corker of Ballymaloe [Shanagarry, County Cork]

-(Internet Archive (15) An account of Thomas Corker and his family is given in Nigel Tattersfield, The Forgotten Trade: Comprising the Log of the Daniel and Henry of 1700 and Accounts of the Slave Trade From the Minor Ports of England 1698–1725, London, 1991, pp. 309–19.
-(16) In the Falmouth parish register the family surname was spelled as Calker or Calkar and there appear to be some mistakes in recording names.
+(20) In the Falmouth parish register the family surname was spelled as Calker or Calkar and there appear to be some mistakes in recording names.
 From online databases (FamilySearch Historical Records; and FreeREG) baptisms at King Charles the Martyr, Falmouth, for the children of Thomas and Jane Corker were transcribed as:

-Copyright © WhistlerHistory 2017. |
+Copyright © Diana Whistler, 2024. |